Query Rewriting Pipeline

 Formal Verification

-supported relational-algebra query q and every annotated
+for every supported query q and every annotated database

-and then projecting to the composite (tuple + annotation)
+then projecting to the composite (tuple + annotation)

 representation yields the same result as evaluating the